dendronhq/handbook/handbook/handbook.people.onboarding.checklist.md

 #### Set Up

 1. [ ] Set your Google Calendar [default event duration](https://calendar.google.com/calendar/r/settings) to use `speedy meetings`
 1. [ ] Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/other-apps/#sts=Calendly).
-Calendly is a calendar tool that allows individuals to select open meeting slots in order to speak with others outside of GitLab.
-For GitLab team members, feel free to [schedule directly in Google Calendar](https://about.gitlab.com/handbook/communication/#scheduling-meetings).
-When you are setting up Calendly, there is no specific GitLab account.
-With the free version you will only be allowed one meeting time, but if you need to upgrade to a Pro account, you can do so and expense it per [spending company money](https://about.gitlab.com/handbook/spending-company-money).
+Calendly is a calendar tool that allows individuals to select open meeting slots in order to speak with others outside of Dendron.
+For Dendron team members, feel free to schedule directly through Google calendar.
+When you are setting up Calendly, there is no specific Dendron account.
+With the free version you will only be allowed one meeting time, but if you need to upgrade to a Pro account, you can do so and expense it.
 1. [ ] Add the Zoom integration by going to the `Integrations` section at the top of the page.
 Find Zoom in the list of integrations and click it.
 It will then ask you to link your Calendly and Zoom accounts together.
 Do so.
 1. [ ] Now make Zoom the default event location by editing each 'Event type' in Calendly (By default, there should be a `15 Minute Meeting`, `30 Minute Meeting` and `60 Minute Meeting` event types) by clicking the gear icon associated with each event type then going to `Edit`.
 Click on `What event is this?` and under `Location` choose Zoom.
 Click on `Save and Close`, and do this for each remaining event type.
 1. [ ] [Set your working hours & availability](https://support.google.com/calendar/answer/7638168?hl=en) in your Google Calendar.